 Botox reduces wrinkles through a complex medical process involving FDA-approved botulinum toxin injections that target specific facial muscles.
 Only licensed medical professionals trained in facial anatomy can safely administer these neurotoxin injections.
-Green Relief Health provides expert Botox treatments performed by Dr. Lauren Nawrocki, a certified Botox provider with extensive training in aesthetic medicine.
+Green Relief Health provides expert Botox treatments performed by Dr. Lauren Nawrocki, a certified Botox provider with extensive training in aesthetic medicine and comprehensive wellness services.

 The decision of who injects your Botox affects both safety and results.
 Licensed physicians, nurse practitioners, registered nurses under supervision, and dentists can legally perform injections depending on state regulations.
 Botox treatments in Baltimore require proper certification and adherence to medical standards for optimal patient outcomes.